legumeinfo/website-ui-specs/trait-search/README.md

 ## Output

-The output will be a paginated list of search results in *vertical display* form, containing:
+The output will be in a tabular layout, with the following content in each collection-anchored row:

 - Study datastore collection name (linked to Linkout Service) e.g. `Nannong94-156_x_Bogao.qtl.Zhang_Cheng_2010`
 - Study type -- either GWAS or QTL